ElMassimo/js_from_routes/README.md

 Path helpers in Rails make it easy to build urls, while avoiding typos and mistakes.

-With this library, it's possible the enjoy the same benefits in JS.
+With this library, it's possible the enjoy the same benefits in JS, and even more if using TypeScript.

+Read more about it in the [blog announcement](https://maximomussini.com/posts/js-from-routes/).

 ### Features ⚡️